 Selected Social Determinants of Health for Rural Nebraska

-Most Nebraskans have some form of health insurance coverage, although 10.0% of its residents lack health insurance (Kaiser, 2013).
-According to the USDA Economic Research Service, the average per-capita income for Nebraskans in 2013 was $47,157, although rural per-capita income rose above at $48,557.
-Estimates from 2013 indicate a poverty rate of 12.4% exists in rural Nebraska, compared to an 13.2% level in urban areas of the state.
-The ERS reports, based on 2009-2013 ACS data, that 10.4% of the rural population has not completed high school, compared to 9.0% of urban populations.
+Most Nebraskans have some form of health insurance coverage, although 10% of its residents lack health insurance (Kaiser, 2014).
+According to the USDA Economic Research Service, the average per-capita income for Nebraskans in 2014 was $47,557, although rural per-capita income rose above at $47,863.
+The ERS reports, based on 2010-2014 ACS data, that the poverty rate in rural Nebraska is 12.4%, compared with 13.1% in urban areas of the state.
+10.2% of the rural population has not completed high school, while 9.1% of the urban population lacks a high school diploma according to 2010-2014 ACS data reported by ERS.
 The unemployment rate in rural Nebraska is at 3.1%, while in urban Nebraska it is at 3.4% (USDA-ERS, 2014).For a national comparison, please see an overview of the United States.

 Flex Monitoring Team: Critical Access Hospital List; Kaiser Family Foundation State Health Facts; National Association of Community Health Centers: Key Health Center Data By State; Nebraska Department of Health & Human Services; U.S. Census Bureau QuickFacts; USDA Economic Research Service: State Fact Sheets